Anomalous bunching of nearly indistinguishable bosons: Decreasing bunching via small perturbations

 \section{Decreasing bunching via small perturbations}

-So far we have established that a small perturbation to indistinguishable bosons can surprisingly increase bunching probabilities in some specific setups.
-In order to have a better understanding of the sensitivity of bunching probabilities to small perturbations we investigate another related question: given a state of indistinguishable bosons, what is the perturbation that leads to the maximum decrease of bunching effects?
+So far, we have established that even a small perturbation to indistinguishable photons can surprisingly increase multimode bunching probabilities in some well-chosen scenarios.
+To have a better understanding of the sensitivity of bunching probabilities to small perturbations, we also investigate here the opposite question: starting from the state of perfectly indistinguishable photons, what is the perturbation that leads to the strongest \emph{decrease} of both single-mode and multimode bunching probabilities?